Hatred stirreth up strifes: but love covereth all sins.

 Strife, a word not used as much today, means antagonism, enmity, discord, contention, or dispute.
 It is fighting and conflict.
 While it is godly to contend for truth against sin and error, this is personal strife caused by the hatred of those who do not practice love.

 Where there is envy, strife, enmity, conflict, or tension, all you need do is look a little deeper to find one or both parties guilty of hatred.
 Fighting and antagonism do not and cannot exist where each person is practicing Christian charity, or the love of the Bible.

 Charity forgives sins and forgets sins, just as God forgives and forgets them.
-Love hides and conceals sins under the same forgiving cover that Jesus Christ provides every saint.
-This is covering sin, and it is a rule of life for saints of the most High (Pr 17:9; Jas 5:20; I Pet 4:8).
-But hatred, growing from anger and pride, loves to dig up evil, spread evil reports, and create strife and trouble (Pr 15:18; 16:27-28; 26:21; 28:25; 29:22; Jas 4:1).
+Love hides and conceals sins under the same forgiving cover that Jesus Christ shows every believer.
+This is covering sin, and it is a rule of life for real Christians (Pr 17:9; Jas 5:20; I Pet 4:8).
+But hatred, flowing from anger and pride, loves to dig up evil, spread evil information, and create strife and trouble (Pr 15:18; 16:27-28; 26:21; 28:25; 29:22; Jas 4:1).

 Here is a golden opportunity for child training by good parents.
 Children must be trained and corrected strictly in this matter of hatred and love, strife and peace, covering sins or exposing them.
 The natural antagonism and competitiveness of children creates a perfect setting for teaching godly traits of love, graciousness, forgiveness, and peacemaking.